 The interdisciplinary Women and Gender Studies minor helps you to understand the ways gender shapes behavior, history, and social and political institutions.
 Gender identity organizes our lives, defining the roles we are expected to fulfill and who we are expected to become at home and in the workplace.
 Built around a commitment to social justice, our program offers you the opportunity to examine intersections of gender, sexuality, ethnicity, race, class and nationality, and to design a career path that combines knowledge of oppression and social inequality with valuable critical thinking, advocacy, communication and problem-solving skills.

 The women and gender studies minor is open to all Central Michigan University students.
 It requires 21 hours of coursework.
-We also encourage you to join student organizations and societies such as Spectrum, Sexual Aggression Peer Advocates (SAPA), Transcend and Organization of Women Leaders (OWLs).
+We also encourage you to join student organizations and societies such as Feminist Leaders on Campus, Sexual Aggression Peer Advocates (SAPA), Spectrum, and Transcend.

 The Joyce Henricks Paper Prize in Women and Gender Studies